Biogeography UPSC

 Option b – Illuviation

-In wet regions, soil water often washes clay particles down through root channels and worm tunnels.
-The clay particles are then deposited in the sub-soil.
-This process is called
+In moist climates, clay particles often move downward through root channels and worm burrows, depositing in the sub-soil.
+This is known as

-Consider the following statements and choose the correct one.
-I. Calcification involves precipitation and accumulation of calcium carbonate.
+I. Calcification involves the accumulation of calcium carbonate in the soil.
 II.
-Podzolisation leaches calcium carbonate from the soil.
+Podzolisation removes calcium carbonate from the soil.
 III.
-The accumulation of magnesium is termed alkalisation.
-Codes
+The accumulation of magnesium in soil is called alkalisation.

 (b) All of these